All licensed drivers and operators must have completed the safeguarding course by 22 December 2022.

 - protecting people from maltreatment

 - preventing impairment of a person's health or development

 - ensuring children are growing up in circumstances consistent with the provision of safe and effective care

 - taking action to enable all children and young people to have the best outcomes

 The action we take to promote the welfare of children and protect them from harm is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play.

 Why are drivers involved?

 You are the eyes and ears for our district.
 This matter cannot be dealt with solely by policing.
-Working in partnership with the police and other agencies you can help to make a difference.
+By working in partnership with the police and other agencies, you can help to make a difference.